 A month of December in Switzerland and Austria

 We have now been back in Switzerland for a good ten days and will stay here until the end of the year.
 The reason for this is that Benoit has been called up for military service and will have to go to the army for three weeks.
-Yes, in Switzerland the army is compulsory for its gentlemen and it is not for lack of having tried to explain to them that with our way of life it suited us “not so well”, but there are ranks with whom we do not discuss.
+Yes, in Switzerland the army is compulsory for the men even if we tried to explain them our way of living is not really compatible with that…

-While my man is serving the country, I will take the opportunity to go back to my father for a few weeks and see a little more of my childhood friends than I have not had enough opportunity to see in recent years.
+While my man is serving the country, I will take the opportunity to go back to my father for a few weeks and see a little more of my childhood friends than I have not had the chance to see in recent years.

 I will also go for a short solo getaway to Vienna to visit friends.
 This city where we lived almost 2 years before our world tour, I love it more than anything… especially in winter!
 I can’t wait to spend a week there enjoying the good time with people I love and also strolling around the Christmas markets. 😉